 Homes where actual meth cooking has been done can test over 1000 micrograms in a 4 square inch space.
 This is a serious contamination and could cost many thousands of dollars to mitigate.
 At Agents for Home Buyers, we are committed to protecting our buyers from hazards such as this.
 If you would like more information, give us a call at 303-448-8808.

-In this region, there has been a rise in meth affected properties in recent years.
+In short, emphatically yes!
+In this region, there has been a sharp rise in meth affected properties in recent years.
+We recommend all of our buyers proceed with an abundance of caution.
 Shouldn't your new home be tested before you sign on the dotted line?